lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 - Signed messages with sequential nonces should be **executed in order**, meaning a signed message with nonce 4 can't be executed before the signed message with nonce 3.
 This is a critical problem which can limit the usage of relay execution.

 Here comes the **Multi-channel** nonces which provide the ability to execute signed message **with**/**without** a specific order depending on the signer choice.
+It allows for transactions to be processed:

+- either in parallel without relying on the order of their arrival.
+- or enforce their order in a queue, sequentially.

-Signed messages should be executed sequentially if signed on the same channel and should be executed independently if signed on different channel.
+Therefore, if a sequence of signed messages must be executed sequentially, they must be signed on the same channel.

+Alternatively, it they should be executed independently, they should be signed across different channels.

+> _Example:_
+> A message signed with nonce 4 on channel 1:
+>
-- Message signed with nonce 4 on channel 1 can't be executed before the message signed with nonce 3 on channel 1 but can be executed before the message signed with nonce 3 on channel 2.
+> - ❌ can't be executed before the message signed with nonce 3 on channel 1.
+> - ✅ can be executed before the message signed with nonce 3 on channel 2.

 ![LSP6 Key Manager Relay Service](/img/standards/lsp6/lsp6-multi-channel-nonce.jpeg)